 Frequently Asked Questions

-Unlike many traditional distance learning institutions, OST courses engage students in a flexible, active learning environment.
+Unlike many traditional distance learning institutions, O’Reilly School of Technology courses engage students in a flexible, active learning environment.
 You don’t need to be present at scheduled times to receive course material.
 We’ve tried very hard to make our coursework accessible to any student with an internet connection.
 You may find more information about out teaching methodologies here.

 When can I start?